Gefion Fountain: Tales of Mythology in Copenhagen

 Sculptures in Copenhagen

 It always impresses me how well the sculptures of Copenhagen are looked after (with the exception of the occasional protestors).
 In 1999 an extensive operation began to restore the fountain, leaving it out of commission for many years as the work was completed.
-It eventually reopened five years later in 2004, and now tourists and locals throw a coin to make a wish
+It eventually reopened five years later in 2004, and now tourists and locals throw a coin to make a wish.

 With so many things to do in Copenhagen it is hard to find the time to stop and rest.
 Luckily when I visited there was a mobile coffee shop for me to grab a pick-me-up on my walk.
 Revitalising me for my walk as I continued to explore Historical landmarks in Copenhagen.
 My next stop would be to another of Copenhagen’s attractions, the Little Mermaid.
 Which although its labelled one of the must-see places in Denmark, after the magnificence of Gefion Fountain felt a little bit like an anti-climax.
-But on the way I would walk through a park filled with cherry blossom trees, which was breathtaking in its own right.
+But on the way I would walk through the park filled with cherry blossom trees, which was breathtaking in its own right.

 Where should I go next in Copenhagen?